Stepney, Tower Hamlets

 Those who could afford to move out did so, including most of the Jewish population, leaving behind them a community of the dispossessed.

-In the early 1970s council building reached a nadir, as cheap blocks were crammed into the last few available sites.
+In the early 1970s council building reached a nadir – in terms of quality – as cheap blocks were crammed into the last few available sites.
 By the end of the decade conservationists were fighting to save the terraced houses that survived from the late 17th to early 19th centuries and these have since been rehabilitated.

-From the 1980s immigrants from the New Commonwealth became the dominant ethnic groups, especially those from the Sylhet district of Bangladesh.
+From the 1980s immigrants from the New Commonwealth became the principal ethnic groups here, especially those from the Sylhet district of Bangladesh.

 The actor Terence Stamp and the playwright Arnold Wesker were both born in Stepney in the 1930s.